 Dairying in the southern region accounts for 10% of the State's milk production and is mostly concentrated in the Derwent Valley.
 NRM South, the Derwent Catchment Project (formerly Derwent Catchment NRM), and DairyTas have been working with farmers to deliver Fert\$mart, Clean Rivers and whole farm planning projects to all of our region's dairy businesses.
-Fert\$mart uses bestavailable science to improve the efficiency and profitability of fertiliser use, decrease effluent runoff and to improve soil health.
+Fert\$mart uses best-available science to improve the efficiency and profitability of fertiliser use, decrease effluent runoff and to improve soil health.

 By 2020, the goal is to have all stock excluded from waterways and riparian buffers for all farms alongside the Derwent River, as well as its tributaries.
 Through the Dairy Cares for the Derwent program, engagement with the region's dairy farmers has gone from zero to 100% over the last five years.
-NRM South, the Derwent Catchment Project and DairyTas have engaged all (14) southern region 'Support from the NRM regions has allowed us to achieve so much more than we anticipated.
-The Clean Rivers funding incentives are the catalysts for farmers to make significant time, labour and financial commitments.
-Statewide, we are tracking at around a 5:1 return on cash investment...and that doesn't account for any labour costs for the farming business, which are usually the largest components of projects because farmers are physically getting out there and doing something to protect and improve water quality.'

-MARK SMITH, EXECUTIVE OFFICER, DAIRYTAS.

-dairy farmers to deliver Fert\$mart, Clean Rivers and whole farm planning projects, representing an area of 6,067 hectares.
+NRM South, the Derwent Catchment Project and DairyTas have engaged all (14) southern region dairy farmers to deliver Fert\$mart, Clean Rivers and whole farm planning projects, representing an area of 6,067 hectares.
 Over the last year work has been done across 76 hectares of property in the Derwent including fencing of riparian habitat, installing off-stream watering points and altering pivots to support effluent irrigation.